This small, delicate wildflower is one of the first woodland plants to bloom in the spring!

 Bloom Season: April – May

 Native Range: Native to Appalachia, the Ozarks and scattered areas surrounding.
-Minnesota: Native to the southeastern corner of the state.
+Native to the southeastern corner of Minnesota.

 Flowers: There are 1-4 flowers on each plant with one 1″ flower per branch.
 There are no petals, instead each flower has 5-8 petal-like sepals.
 They have many stamens and yellow anthers.

 Leaves: The opposite leaves have a stalk or petiole extending from the main plant stalk.
 They are divided into 3 branches, each with a single leaflet.
 The leaflets are slightly three lobed or notched.

 Name: The common name “Rue” refers to the fact that the leaves resemble the Meadow Rue.

 Other Names: Thalictrum thalictroides, Mayflower